 Is research required?

-Residents are required to design, conduct, and evaluate a major project related to an aspect of pharmacy practice during the residency year.
+Residents are required to design, conduct, and evaluate a major project that answers a clinical question and subsequently creates/revises policy and practice based on the results.
 The residents' major project may be a clinical, research, or practice management focused.
 The residency preceptor team will assist the resident in choosing a project from a provided list or from a resident-generated idea list.
 Additional experiences with Research Pharmacy Services or with the Institutional Review Board are available to residents interested in research experience.

 Is staffing required?
 Must I be licensed in Oregon?

 Consistent with the ASHP residency standards, the OHSU PGY2 Oncology Residency experience is primarily a practical, rather than didactic or classroom experience.
 Practice skills are developed throughout the program in all aspects of pharmaceutical care.
 After completing a training program, the resident will staff in an area to be determined (approximately 4 shifts/month).
-All residents must be licensed in Oregon within the first two months of the residency program.
+All residents must be licensed in Oregon by September 1.
 Visit theweb site for additional details.

 COMPENSATION AND BENEFITS